SirGibblets/achew/docs/reference/transcription.md

 You can configure your transcription settings from **Settings → Transcription Settings**, or in the **Transcribe Titles** screen shown before transcription occurs in specific workflows.

 Start by picking the **transcription service**, **model variant**, and **language** you wish to use.
 See the [Services](#services) section above for recommendations.
 For English audiobooks, an English-only model is recommended.
 For multilingual Whisper variants, it is recommended that you select your book's specific language, as the `Auto` option tends to be slower and less accurate.
+The correct language will automatically be selected if the book's langauge is specified in Audiobookshelf.

 Then, configure the other options: